lantonov/asmFish/asmFish/ReadMe.txt

 Besides the usual uci commands there are the following:

-show:   (VERBOSE>0) Prints out the internal rep of the position.
-moves:  (VERBOSE>0) Makes the succeeding moves then does 'show'.
-undo:   (VERBOSE>0) Undoes one or a certain number of moves
-donull: (VERBOSE>0) Does a null move.
-eval:   (VERBOSE>0) Displays evaluation.
+        *** included by default ***
 perft:          Usual move generation verification.
 Use like 'perft 7'.
 bench:          Usual bench command.
 Use like stockfish or the more readable form
                 'bench hash 16 threads 1 depth 13 realtime 0'.
 These are the defaults.
 wait:           Waits for the main search thread to finish.
 Use with caution
                 (esp. on an infinite search).
 This is useful when feeding commands via the command line.
 The command 'wait' can be used after 'go' to ensure that engine doesn't quit before finishing.

+        *** VERBOSE assemble option ***
+show:           Prints out the internal rep of the position.
+moves:          Makes the succeeding moves then does 'show'.
+undo:           Undoes one or a certain number of moves
+donull:         Does a null move.
+eval:           Displays evaluation.

+        *** PROFILE assemble option ***
-profile: (PROFILE>0) Displays profile info and then clears it.
+profile:        Displays profile info and then clears it.

+        *** USE_BOOK assemble option ***
+bookprobe:      Display book entries from current pos.
+Use like 'bookprobe 3'.
-brain2polyglot: (USE_BOOK=1) convert cerebellum library book to polyglot format.
+brain2polyglot: convert cerebellum library book to polyglot format.
                 Use like 'brain2polyglot depth 50 in "Cerebellum_light.bin" out "polybook.bin"'

 Besides the usual uci options there are the following: